End-to-End vs. Zero Access Encryption

 First, let's consider standard, unencrypted email as a postcard sent through the mail:

 In this scenario, your message is completely exposed at every step of the journey.
-This is how standard email works - the content is visible to your email provider, potentially to network operators during transmission, and to the recipient's email provider.
+This is how standard email works.
+The content is visible to your email provider, potentially to network operators during transmission, and to the recipient's email provider.

 SSL/TLS: Protection During Transit Only